 The built-in array of 1,000+ Force Sensors and RGB LEDs coupled with the configuration software the ERAE Lab, allows for any configuration with up to 32 layouts stored on the device in standalone mode.
 The ERAE Lab offers the ability to customize your pad with various musical elements such as faders, xyz pads, isomorphic grids or multi-track step sequencers.
 It will also come with several pre-made settings and offer the ability to share your templates with other users.

 Erae Touch is pressure sensitive.
 Only a semi-rigid material enables smooth pressure variations while providing the sensation of deforming the material.
-Remember the coating paint does not detergent!
+Remember the coating paint does not like detergent!

 ERAE Touch can be configured in countless ways with its companion software, the Lab.
 Graphical and intuitive, it takes seconds to create a “Layout”, which can be a keyboard, a keygrid (inspired by isomorphic keyboards), a drumpad, a sequencer and more.
 It can also be a combination of all these elements.
 Up to 32 layouts can be stored in 16 slots, each slot having a “Main'' and an “Alt” mode.
 Each layout can be edited in the Lab with midi channel settings, velocity curves, control change values, colors, sizes and many more options.